-However, the tic can also be vocal, with simple ones being coughing, spitting, screeching, barking, grunting, gurgling, clacking, whistling, hissing, sucking sounds, and syllable sounds such as “uh, uh,” “eee,” and “bu.”
+However the tic can also be vocal, with simple ones being coughing, spitting, screeching, barking, grunting, gurgling, clacking, whistling, hissing, sucking sounds, and syllable sounds such as “uh, uh,” “eee,” and “bu.”
 The complex vocal tics can involve complete phrases such as, “Oh boy,” “you know,” “shut up,” “you’re fat,” “all right,” and “what’s that.”
 Take that a little further and you get repetitive bad language (which we call Coprolalia, because we love big words) and that is the best known example of Tourette’s syndrome.

 Children who have these tics can be looked upon as fools by their peers, and there is a no more predatory group than other children.
 Parents also can feel helpless in these situations.
-From the medical point of view, one has to treat the entire family, not just little Johnny with the foul mouth!
+Form the medical point of view, one has to treat the entire family, not just little Johnny with the foul mouth!

 Most children with tics can lead normal lives, and the tics themselves usually slow down in teenage years.
 Parents should be encouraged to get support for themselves from various organizations such as the Tourette Syndrome Association ([email protected]).
 With a good understanding of tics and related problems, including acceptance from teachers and education of the child’s peers, most children with tics do not need regular medical follow up.

-Parents and children need to understand, that although all these symptoms relate to an underlying brain disorder, breaking the cycle may be extremely simple—for example, just allowing the child to have a short “tic break” in a long school lesson may be enough.
+Parents and children need to understand that, although all these symptoms relate to an underlying brain disorder, breaking the cycle may be extremely simple – for example, just allowing the child to have a short “tic break” in a long school lesson may be enough.

 Drug treatment can be used, though there are differences in opinion on the efficacy, with some researchers claiming only 30 percent can be helped.
 However, tic severity and frequency can be reduced.
 Studies of Risperidone in Tourette’s syndrome have shown that it is efficacious too.